Kunalsmule/Weekly-Forecasting-using-Chronos/README.md

 Varied Performance: The evaluation highlights that some stores are more challenging to predict, with higher error rates.

 Technologies Used
-Python
+Python,
-Pandas (for data manipulation)
+Pandas (for data manipulation),
-NumPy (for numerical operations)
+NumPy (for numerical operations),
-Chronos (Deep Learning Forecasting Library) Scikit-learn (for evaluation metrics)
+Chronos (Deep Learning Forecasting Library), Scikit-learn (for evaluation metrics),
-Matplotlib & Seaborn (for visualizations)
+Matplotlib & Seaborn (for visualizations),
-Holidays (for holiday marking on plots)
+Holidays (for holiday marking on plots),